 Thus, though it honors Jesus as a great prophet, no standard reading of the Qur’an leaves room for Christian belief in the Trinity.

 The Qur’an uses six professional images of God found in the Bible, presenting him as:

-Seeing itself as divine guidance, the Qur’an calls God a guide, though it gives that title far more to his prophet.
-While the Bible makes God’s role as deliverer central, the Qur’an mentions it only peripherally.
+The Qur’an presents itself as divine guidance.
+In fact, this is one of its primary emphases.
+While the Bible makes God’s role as deliverer central, the Qur’an mentions it only peripherally and only in relation to temporal dangers.
 Equally striking is the Qur’an’s avoidance of the Bible’s more personal images of God—for example, the central New Testament images of father and lover/husband of his people.
 The Qur’an refers to God’s being a friend only once and makes the New Testament’s casting of him as a servant seem utterly unthinkable.

 In the Qur’an, God makes covenants with humankind, but he answers to none and never invites us to hold him to his word.
 In keeping with this, the Qur’an does not

 - root God’s ethical attributes in his holiness